 Rarely, nitrous oxide 40% with oxygen may be used for analgesia during vaginal delivery as long as verbal contact with the woman is maintained.

 Thiopental, a sedative-hypnotic, is commonly given IV with other drugs (eg, succinylcholine, nitrous oxide plus oxygen) for induction of general anesthesia during cesarean delivery; used alone, thiopental provides inadequate analgesia.
 With thiopental, induction is rapid and recovery is prompt.
-It becomes concentrated in the fetal liver, preventing levels from becoming high in the CNS; high levels in the CNS may cause neonatal depression.
+It becomes concentrated in the fetal liver, preventing levels from becoming high in the central nervous system (CNS); high levels in the CNS may cause neonatal depression.

 Epidural analgesia, which can be rapidly converted to epidural anesthesia, has reduced the need for general anesthesia except for cesarean delivery.

-A vaginal examination is done to determine position and station of the fetal head; the head is usually the presenting part (see Figure: Sequence of events in delivery for vertex presentations.).
+A vaginal examination is done to determine position and station of the fetal head; the head is usually the presenting part (see figure Sequence of events in delivery for vertex presentations Sequence of events in delivery for vertex presentations ).
 When effacement is complete and the cervix is fully dilated, the woman is told to bear down and strain with each contraction to move the head through the pelvis and progressively dilate the vaginal introitus so that more and more of the head appears.
 When about 3 or 4 cm of the head is visible during a contraction in nulliparas (somewhat less in multiparas), the following maneuvers can facilitate delivery and reduce risk of perineal laceration:

 The clinician, if right-handed, places the left palm over the infant’s head during a contraction to control and, if necessary, slightly slow progress.